nf-core/funcscan/paper/paper.md

 All screening tools of nf-core/funcscan have heterogeneous output formats and label their respective gene predictions differently. nf-core/funcscan aggregates the output of all gene and taxonomic screening tools in each executed subworkflow into single human- and machine-readable tables in CSV format per gene type using dedicated tools.
 For the summary of ARGs we have used the existing hAMRonization software.
-For AMPs AMPcombi parse the results of AMP prediction tools and summarise them into single tables, and aligns the AMP hits against a reference AMP database for deeper functional classification.
+For AMPs, AMPcombi parses and filters the results of AMP prediction tools, summarises them into single tables, and aligns the AMP hits against a reference AMP database for deeper functional classification.
 We wrote a custom script 'comBGC' for aggregating and standardising the output of the BGC tools.
+These summaries are finally complemented with results from the optional taxonomic classification workflow.

 ## Reproducibility and scalability